-There is a $10 per night fee for camping at the campgrounds, except at Big Delta State Historical Park, which is $5 per night, and Fielding Lake State Recreation Site which is free.
-Boat launch fees for launch and retrieval are $10 at Quartz Lake, $5 at Clearwater and free at Fielding Lake.
-The fee for use of the dump station at Big Delta State Historical Park is $5.
-There are three state park public use cabins in the Delta Junction area which are available for $25 to $35 per night by reservation.
+There is a $15 per night fee for camping at the campgrounds.
+Boat launch fees are $10 per day and parking $5 per day.
+The dump station fee at Big Delta State Historical Park is $10 and the historic access fee is $5 per person.
+There are five public use cabins in Delta that range between $35 and $45 per night by reservation.
 Park fee information

 Fireworks and explosives are prohibited.

 Discharge of firearms or other weapons is prohibited except at designated areas.
 The use and discharge of a weapon for the purpose of lawful hunting or trapping is allowed, except within 1/2 mile of a developed facility.

 Overnight use of a developed campsite, including designated parking areas, requires payment of fee.
 "Overnight use" means use or occupancy of a campsite by any person or vehicle, or erecting a tent or shelter, or arranging bedding in order to stay at a campsite any time between 6:00 PM and 9:00 AM.

 Campground quiet hours are from 11 PM to 6 AM.

 Fires must be confined to a portable stove or fireplace provided.

 Pets must be on a leash and may not create excessive noise in a developed facility.